-Credit risk grades are defined and calibrated such that the risk of default occurring increases exponentially as the credit risk deteriorates.
+Credit risk grades are defined and calibrated such that the risk of default occurring increases exponentially with the deterioration of credit risk.
 For example, the difference in risk of default between credit risk grades 1 and 2 is smaller than the difference between credit risk grades 2 and 3.